manishkumarmj/LLM-Powered-Flashcard-Generator-ShelfEX/README.md

 ﻿# LLM-Powered-Flashcard-Generator-ShelfEX
 # Anki Flashcards Creator from PDF  ( being honest i have taken help from a https://www.youtube.com/watch?v=t08xpI2JNyA) totaly honest with  you all
+not

 ------------------------------------------------------------
 #Phase 1: Complete Summary

 My project, the Anki Flashcards Creator, is a Python script designed to automate flashcard generation from PDFs.
-I used PyPDF2 (now part of pypdf) to extract text and openai to interact with AI models like GPT-3.5 Turbo for Q&A generation.
+I used PyPDF2 (now part of pypdf) to extract text and openai to interact with AI models like GPT-4.1 ( git market place for free for few days )  for Q&A generation.
 The process involves os for path management and tiktoken for token handling.
 I built it within a conda virtual environment (anki_cards) to manage dependencies.
 The script outputs .txt files for Anki import.
 We overcame significant setup and library versioning challenges to make it functional.
 -------------------------------------------------------------------------------------------------
-# step up thing
+# steup up thing
 1. initial Setup: Started by installing Conda and initializing PowerShell, which was crucial for environment management.
 2. Environment Creation: Created a dedicated anki_cards Conda environment to isolate project dependencies effectively.
 3. Package Installation: Installed core libraries like PyPDF2, openai, and tiktoken using pip within my activated Conda environment.